Divorce

 We thoroughly understand what family court judges base their decisions on and what information helps build strong divorce cases, so you can trust me to guide you through your divorce smoothly and efficiently.

-To get started on your divorce with a compassionate and experienced legal professional, contact Tracton Law Firm by calling (281) 962-7738 for a consultation.
+To get started with a compassionate and experienced Sugar Land divorce lawyer, contact Tracton Law Firm by calling (281) 962-7738 for a consultation.

 To file for divorce in Texas, you or your spouse must have been a state resident for at least 6 months, and one must have resided in the Texas county in which you are filing for at least 90 days.
 If you meet this residency requirement, you can proceed with a formal petition for divorce.